-The Board of Directors elected its officers on 23 April 2008, held 11 meetings where minutes were taken in 2008 and was quorate on all occasions.
+The Board of Directors elected its officers on 23 April 2009, held 6 meetings where minutes were taken in 2009 and was quorate on all occasions.
 Medivir's General Counsel, who is not a Board member, is Board Secretary.
 Other Medivir employees also participated at Board meetings, to submit reports.
-In the year, the Board of Directors mainly considered issues regarding strategy, research and development, outlicensing, collaboration, significant investments, financing, quarterly reports, the Financial Statement and Annual Report.
+In the year, the Board of Directors mainly considered issues regarding strategy, research and development, partnerships, significant investments, financing, quarterly reports, the Financial Statement and Annual Report.

-Directors' fees 2008
+Directors' fees 2009

-The AGM on 23 April 2008 resolved on total Directors' fees of SEK 2,620,000 payable for the period until the next AGM, divided as follows.
-Directors' fees of SEK 435,000 payable to the Chairman of the Board and SEK 185,000 to each of those Board members entitled to fees.
-For work on the Audit Committee, a fee of SEK 80,000 payable to the Chairman of the Committee, and SEK 65,000 to the Committee's three members.
-For work on the Remuneration Committee, a fee of SEK 65,000 payable to the Chairman of the Committee and SEK 50,000 to each of the Committee, a fee of SEK 65,000 payable to the Chairman of the Committee and SEK 50,000 to each of the Committee, a fee of SEK 65,000 payable to the Chairman of the Committee and SEK 50,000 to each of the Committee, a fee of SEK 65,000 payable to the Chairman of the Committee and SEK 50,000 to each of the Committee, a fee of SEK 65,000 payable to the Chairman of the Committee and SEK 50,000 to each of the Committee's three members.
-For work on the R&D Committee, a fee of SEK 65,000 payable to the Chairman of the Committee and SEK 50,000 to each of the Committee, a fee of SEK 65,000 payable to the Chairman of the Committee and SEK 50,000 to each of the Committee's three members.
+The AGM on 23 April 2009 resolved on maximum Directors' fees of Sek 2,620,000 payable for the period until the next AGM, divided as follows.
+Directors' fees of Sek 435,000 payable to the Chairman of the Board and Sek 185,000 to each of those Board members entitled to fees.
+For work on the Audit Committee, a fee of Sek 80,000 is payable to the Chairman of the Committee, and Sek 65,000 to each of the Committee's members.
+For work on the Remuneration Committee, a fee of Sek 65,000 is payable to the Chairman of the Committee and Sek 50,000 to each of the Committee's members.
+For work on the R&D Committee, a fee of Sek 65,000 is payable to the Chairman of the Committee and Sek 50,000 to each of the Committee and Sek 50,000 to each of the Committee's members.